Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Discussion and Conclusion

-In this letter, we developed a learned-model MPC approach that enables both target accuracy and robustness for aggressive jumping motions.
-We learned a residual model from a limited amount of data collected on a real robot to account for the effect of leg dynamics and the mismatch between the nominal model and hardware.
-Given the learned model, we designed an adaptive-frequency MPC controller that enables considering the entire flight phase and the jumping target during the optimization process.
-Our future work will focus on aggressive maneuvers in 3D, incorporating line-foot and rolling contact.
+In this letter, we developed a learned-model MPC approach that enables both target accuracy and robustness for aggressive \rebut{planar} jumping motions.
+We learned a residual model from a limited dataset to account for the effect of leg dynamics and model mismatch with real hardware.
+Given the learned model, we designed \rebut{a learning-based variable-frequency MPC that considers the jumping transitions, the entire flight phase, and the jumping target} during the optimization process.
+We demonstrated the scalability of our approach to handle new jumping targets with unseen reference trajectories.
+While allowing real-time computation, our approach uses the reference trajectory to evaluate the neural network residual model and ensure a linear model for MPC, which sacrifices a certain degree of accuracy if the system does not operate around the reference under substantial disturbances.
+To overcome this limitation, our future work will explore the use of nonlinear MPC and address its associated higher computational cost.
+We will also generalize the model learning and control framework with varying contact schedules.
+Further, we will incorporate line-foot, rolling, and soft contact in learning aggressive legged locomotion maneuvers.